Woman, Life, Freedom: Iran

-The first use of the slogan "Woman, Life, Freedom" goes back to series of protests following the Death of Mahsa Amini in September 2022.
-The slogan was first chanted in Amini's funeral in Saqqez and then was heard in the initial protests in Sanandaj after the funeral.
+The use of the slogan "Woman, Life, Freedom" goes back to series of protests following the death of Mahsa Amini in September 2022, who was arrested and detained by Iran's ”morality police” for failing to properly cover her hair and later died in police custody.

+In the protests following Mahsa Amini's demise while under the custody of Iranian authorities, a wave of swift public protests spread.
+These protests consisted of women defiantly removing and burning their headscarves, cutting their hair, and boldly confronting and fighting against the forces of the authorities.
+Riots began to form as local leading groups such as "the Covenant" and "Neighbourhood Youth Alliance" began to spread the news online and called for protests. the government, in response, resorted to internet restrictions and shutdowns to stifle the organization of further protests and stop the local leaders.
+The protestors instead resorted to TV, where the foreign oppositions later spread the rallying cry: "Women, life, freedom," symbolizing the essence of this rapid and transformative movement.
+Since the Islamic revolution of 1979, these protests presented the most immediate challenge to Iran's regime.
+The response from the police to the protests resulted in the death of more than 500 civilians and the imprisonment of over 1000.

+The slogan was chanted at Amini's funeral in Saqqez and then was spread online by an organization and it became a trending hashtag.
+Later it was heard in initial protests in Sanandaj after the funeral.
 On 21 September, the slogan was chanted by students at University of Tehran, and by protesters around the country in the following days.
 On 28 September and the continuation of protests, students at Shiraz University of Medical Sciences used the slogan in their protests along with a new, similar slogan: "Woman, Life, Freedom; Man, Homeland, Prosperity".
+Overnight, the protests spread across 15 cities in Iran following the death of Mahsa Amini.
+Police continued to arrest more people and deployed tear gas to scatter the crowds.

 Following the expansion of Iranian protests to other cities of the world, rallies were held in different cities with protesters using the slogan "Women, Life, Freedom" along with other slogans.
-Due to its expansion to cities around the world, and extensive coverage on foreign media, French newspaper Libération used an image of Iran protests with the slogan on the top in Persian followed by its French translation.
-It was also used at the outro of the lyrics for the song "Baraye" by Shervin Hajipour, who was detained in police custody following worldwide acclaim for the song.
-The song "Baraye" was later sung in the global protests for Iran on October 1, 2022, in approximately 150 cities around the world.
+Due to its expansion to cities around the world, and extensive coverage on foreign media, the French newspaper Libération used an image of Iranian protests with the slogan in Persian accompanied by its French translation.
+It was also used at the closing section of the lyrics for the song "Baraye" by Shervin Hajipour, who was detained by police after he received worldwide acclaim for the song.
+His song "Baraye" was later sung in global protests for Iran on 1 October 2022 in approximately 150 cities around the world.

-The movement has been given a 12-point manifesto.
-Iranian Democracy Movement § Trade Unions Joint Charter with over 20 trade unions, student groups, and feminist groups as signatories.
+In February 2023 twenty independent Iranian trade unions, feminist groups and student organizations issued a 12-point manifesto.
+It articulated and elaborated on the meaning of the slogan "woman, life, freedom", seeking an end to oppression, discrimination, tyranny, and dictatorship.